Managing a Cluster

 • the number of unresponsive nodes

-Use the drop-down menu in the upper-right corner to delete a cluster.
+Use options accessed via the Actions drop-down menu in the upper-right corner of the dialog to manage your cluster.

 The Cluster Overview Tabs